sirine-chahma/DSCI_522_group_401/reports/medical_expense_analysis.md

 pandas (McKinney 2010), numpy (Walt, Colbert, and Varoquaux 2011), matplotlib and seaborn (Hunter 2007).

+# Methodology

 ## Exploratory analysis on the training data set

-To understand the nature of predictors with respect to `Medical Expenses` we will perform Exploratory Data Analysis and we will try to understand if there are some intresting behaviours.
+To understand the nature of predictors with respect to `Medical Expenses` we will perform Exploratory Data Analysis and we will try to understand if there are some interesting behaviors.
 To do so, we will use the following python packages : altair (VanderPlas et al. 2018), matplotlib and seaborn (Hunter 2007), scikit-learn (Pedregosa et al.
 2011).